pombase/canto_tutorial/docs/faqs.md

 Rescues can correspond to different types of genetic interactions depending on the genotypes and phenotypes involved, visit [PomBase genetic interaction documentation](https://www.pombase.org/documentation/genetic-and-physical-interactions), to find what type of genetic interaction fits your case.

+## Physical interactions

+### Does the order of genes in physical interaction matters.

+In most cases, it does.
+Visit the [physical interaction page](./physical_interaction.md)